Course Outline

 Legal & Regulatory Framework for Government

-• Jurisdictional implementation models and legal instruments (Multilateral Competent Authority Agreement (MCAA), domestic legislation)
+• Jurisdictional implementation models and legal instruments (Multilateral Competent Authority Agreement, domestic legislation)

-• Recent consolidated texts and amendments impacting due diligence and scope
+• Recent consolidated texts and amendments affecting due diligence and scope for government

-• Compliance obligations, timelines, and penalties for non-compliance in the public sector
+• Compliance obligations, timelines, and penalties for non-compliance in a governmental context

 Due Diligence Fundamentals: Identifying Tax Residency for Government

-• Required documentation: self-certifications and reliable documentary evidence for government purposes
+• Required documentation: Self-certifications and reliable documentary evidence for government entities

-• Indicia search procedures for new and pre-existing accounts within government systems
+• Indicia search procedures for new and pre-existing accounts in a governmental setting

-• A comprehensive approach to due diligence, including the use of AML/KYC information to determine tax residence for government entities
+• A broader approach to due diligence, utilizing Anti-Money Laundering/Know Your Customer (AML/KYC) information to determine tax residence for government operations

 Operationalizing CRS: Onboarding, Data Capture, and Systems for Government